The Woodlands Country Club: Tournament Course

 From 1985 to 2004, the Tournament Course was known as the TPC at The Woodlands, and it has a driving range and putting green.
-The members-only dining room offers a view of the 18th green and driving range, as well as opening to an outside desk that features a comfortable lounge area, table seating, a fireplace and a large flat screen TV.
+The members-only dining room offers a view of the 18th green and driving range, as well as opening to an outside deck that features a comfortable lounge area, table seating, a fireplace and a large flat screen TV.
 The main dining area boasts three large flat screens, a fireplace and a beautiful bar.

 Originally designed by Robert von Hagge and tour player Bruce Devlin in 1978, it was the long-time home of the Houston Open on the PGA Tour (1985–2002), and hosted the LPGA Tour's Samsung World Championship in 2003.
 Winners at the course include major champions Raymond Floyd, Payne Stewart, Hal Sutton, Vijay Singh, Curtis Strange, Mark Brooks, and David Duval.
 On the PGA Tour Champions, it has been the site of the Insperity Invitational since 2008.
 The event is televised on Golf Channel.